nirajsingh-codes/AI_based_CyberPhish_Detector/README.md

-# PhishSleuth: AI-Powered Phishing and Spam Detection
+# AI_based_CyberPhish_Detector: AI-Powered Phishing and Spam Detection

-PhishSleuth is a comprehensive security suite designed to protect users from online threats such as phishing attacks and spam messages.
+AI_based_CyberPhish_Detector is a comprehensive security suite designed to protect users from online threats such as phishing attacks and spam messages.
 It combines a browser extension for real-time phishing detection with a powerful backend API for link analysis and a separate module for SMS and email spam classification.

 ## Features